-Many people that are finding themselves in dire financial situations could have avoided the problems if they had paid attention to the warning signs that signaled that they were on the path to financial destruction.
-These warning signs are easy to spot once you know what they are and taking action to correct your financial situation as soon as these signs occur can save you from a lot of future pain and heartache.
+Many people that are finding themselves in dire financial situations could have avoided them completely.
+The problems they had could have been dodged if they paid attention to the signals that they were on the path to financial destruction.
+These warning signs are easy to spot once you know what they are.
+Taking proper action to correct your financial situation as soon as these signs occur can save you from a lot of future pain and heartache.
 Here are some of the warning signs that signal a financial disaster in your future.

 You Have No Savings